 - Preparation for adulthood and independence

-Who can you contact about your child’s difficulties with learning, SEND?
+|Who can you contact about your child’s difficulties with learning, SEND?

-The Subject Teacher or Form Tutor
+The Subject Teacher or Mentor

-- Is responsible for any information or concerns on your child’s progress or difficulties in a particular subject
+-is responsible for any information or concerns on your child’s progress or difficulties in a particular subject

 - Updating the College’s SEND Register (a system for ensuring that all SEND needs of students are known by all teaching staff in College) and making sure records of your child’s progress and needs are kept.